publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch22/schI/ptC/m__us_usc_t19_s3533.md

     (f) __Actions upon circulation of reports__

-    Promptly after the circulation of a report of a panel or of the Appellate Body to WTO members in a proceeding described in subsection (d) of this section, the Trade Representative shall—
+    Promptly after the circulation of a report of a panel or of the Appellate Body to WTO members in a proceeding described in subsection (d), the Trade Representative shall—

         (1) notify the appropriate congressional committees of the report;